alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 ## Adding emergency publishing banners

 <a name="prerequisites"></a>
-### Prerequisites

-Before publishing an emergency banner, you will need to know the following.
-The text required will be supplied by the GOV.UK on-call escalations contact:

-#### Mandatory fields
+### 1. Content you will need

+The GOV.UK on-call escalations contact will supply you with:

 - The emergency banner type or campaign class (one of `notable-death`, `national-emergency` or `local-emergency`)
 - Text for the heading.

-#### Optional fields

-- Text for the 'short description', which is a sentence displayed under the heading.
+- (Optional) Text for the 'short description', which is a sentence displayed under the heading.
 This is optional.
-- A URL for users to find more information (it might not be provided at first).
+- (Optional) A URL for users to find more information (it might not be provided at first).
-- Anchor text that will be displayed for the more information URL (this will default to "More information" if you do not supply it).
+- (Optional) Link text that will be displayed for the more information URL (this will default to "More information" if you do not supply it).

 <a name="set-up-fabric"></a>
-### Set up your Fabric scripts
+### 2. Set up your Fabric scripts

 If you've not used them before, you'll need to clone [fabric-scripts](https://github.com/alphagov/fabric-scripts) and follow the setup instructions in the fabric-scripts README.